LAST UPDATE – 10/13/2022 – Lake Tekapo Guide

 Visit Arthur’s Pass National Park

 Located roughly 4 hours to the North by car from Lake Tekapo, Arthur’s Pass National Park is known for its tall mountains, steep slopes, mind-blowing vistas, and rugged hiking terrain.
 If you are visiting Lake Tekapo from the north side of New Zealand’s South Island, Arthur’s Pass National Park is a great place to stop on your way.
-If you would like to learn more about this amazing park, I have included a brochure for you to review below.
+If you would like to learn more about this amazing park, I have included a brochure for you to review in my Lake Tekapo guide below.

 Do a Heli-Hike on Franz Josef or Fox Glacier